psychemedia/island-storynotes/odo.md

 saw their own country again, having fallen by my sword and the arms of my followers.

-* The Cotentin was the name given to a district in the extreme north- west of Normandy, nearly surrounded by the sea, in which was situated Valognes, one of the residences most frequented by the duke in his early years.
+* The Cotentin was the name given to a district in the extreme north-west of Normandy, nearly surrounded by the sea, in which was situated
+Valognes, one of the residences most frequented by the duke in his early years.